 More cranberry recipes you might like:

-These Cranberry Bars are so delicious and easy to make using fresh cranberry sauce layered over a buttery grain-free shortbread crust.
-They're made with with simple paleo-friendly and vegan ingredients and make the perfect healthy dessert for the holidays!
+These Cranberry Bars are so delicious and easy to make using leftover cranberry sauce layered over a buttery grain-free shortbread crust.
+They're made with with simple gluten-free, paleo and vegan ingredients and make the perfect healthy dessert for the holidays!

 Preheat oven to 350° and line an 8x8 pan with parchment paper leaving a slight overhang.
 Set aside.

 MAKE THE CRANBERRY FILLING: Combine cranberries, orange juice & zest, maple syrup and cinnamon in a saucepan.
 Heat over medium heat and simmer for 10-15 minutes, or until berries pop and sauce thickens.Chill in fridge until ready to use.